Benhurimmanuel/Teckollab-Assessment/README.md

-# Transactions Management System
+# Transactions - teckollab assessment

 ## Overview

 The **Teckollab-Assessment** is a full-stack application built with **React** for the frontend and **Node.js** with **Sequelize ORM** for the backend.
-This system allows users to manage and view transaction data, including functionality such as search, pagination, and sorting.
+This system allows users to view transaction data, including functionality such as search, pagination, and sorting.

 ### Features:
 - **Transaction Table**: Displays transaction details such as tracking ID, product, customer, date, amount, payment mode, and status.